ykjit/yk/src/dev/env.md

 When `YKD_SERIALISE_COMPILATION=1`, calls to `yk_control_point(loc)` will block while `loc` is being compiled.

-This variable is only available when the `c_testing` feature is used, and it is only intended for use in testing.

-This variable is only available when building with the `yk_testing` Cargo feature is enabled.
+This variable is only available when building `ykrt` with the `yk_testing` Cargo feature enabled.

 ### `YKD_TRACE_DEBUGINFO`